shukriadams/stamp/README.md

     @{ string myString = "hello";}
     @myString

 Create parts and themes anywhere in /views/, point to them as you would normally.
+Use any text editor, refresh browser to view changes.

 How not to use
 --------------
 Leave /views/home and /controllers/homecontroller.cs alone.
-These belong to Stamp, and will hopefully be updated without warning.
+These belong to Stamp, and will hopefully be updated by Stamp at some point.

 Why?
 ----
-When you're prototyping a complex "frontendy" page, your focus is on HTML, CSS and Javascript.
-The only backend stuff you want is server-side rendering of HTML, and reuse of either base templates or parts.
+So you can prototype a complex "frontendy" site focusing on HTML, CSS and Javascript.
+The only backend stuff you need is server-side rendering of HTML, and reuse of either base templates or parts.
 Maybe a tiny bit of logic.
-You don't need heavy backend coding or even a heavy backend IDE.
+No heavy backend coding or IDE needed.

 Credits
 -------